-Placer County sheriff’s Captain Dennis Walsh said Erik Roner, of Tahoe City, died yesterday during a skydiving accident at a golf course in Squaw Valley, about 5 miles from Lake Tahoe’s north-west shore.
+Placer County sheriff’s Captain Dennis Walsh said Erik Roner, of Tahoe City, died on Monday during a skydiving accident at a golf course in Squaw Valley, about five miles from Lake Tahoe’s north-west shore.

 Witnesses said Roner, 39, was part of a group conducting a skydiving performance before a golf tournament when he hit a tree while trying to land and became entangled high above ground.

 The authorities were not able to remove him from the tree, and Roner was pronounced dead at the scene.

 The other skydivers landed safely on the golf course in Squaw Valley, that hosted the 1960 Winter Olympics.

 Roner, a professional skier and avid BASE jumper, was known for being part of Nitro Circus, an MTV show centred around freestyle motocross rider Travis Pastrana and his crew of extreme sports athlete friends.

 He also hosted the TV show Locals on sports network Outside Television.

 Nitro Circus ended in 2009 after two seasons.